Amanshukla22/survival-calculator/README.md

 # About
 This is a simple Python project that calculates how long you’ve survived based on the number of days you input.
-It converts your days into various time units like hours, minutes, seconds, weeks, months, and years.
+It converts your days into various time units like months, weeks, days, hours, minuts, seconds.

 # Features
 Converts days into hours, minutes, seconds, weeks, months, and years.
-Handles invalid input and shows helpful error messages if something goes wrong.
+example:    you write your first input age is "10" and second input "m"  give you a result you lived 120 months'

 # My Thought Process